CSCPadova/remind/README.md

 `Tools->AVD Manager->Create Virtual Device...` is usefull for the Android Emulator.

+The application can be installed using the APK file in folder `Application APK`, simply copy the .apk on the device and launch it, it will install the app.

 ## Credits

 This project is based on various works from different researchers and students of the Department of Information Engineering at Padova University’s Engineering Faculty.